dimwight/react-rollup/README.md

 README for react-rollup

-- How can Rollup cope with React?
+- Can Rollup cope with React?
-- Perfectly!
+- You bet!